Prevalence of female genital mutilation: Iran

 FGM is criminalized by the Islamic Penal Code of 2013.
-Article 663 explicitly mentions the following: "Mutilating or injuring either side of a woman's genitals shall carry the Diya penalty equal to half of the full Diya.
+Article 663 explicitly mentions the following: "Mutilating or injuring either side of a woman's genitals shall carry the Diyah penalty equal to half of the full Diyah.
 Mutilating or injuring parts of the genitals shall have a proportionate penalty based on the level of injury."
 Article 269 of the Islamic Penal Code of 1991 criminalizes "intentional mutilation or amputation" without explicitly mentioning FGM.

 National data on FGM in Iran are unknown.
 Various studies have been conducted on prevalence in provinces and counties, suggesting significant regional differences.
 FGM is known to be prevalent in four provinces: West Azerbaijan Province (mostly the Kurdish populated southern part), Kurdistan Province and Kermanshah Province in the Kurdish-dominated northwest, and Hormozgan Province and islands near it in the south.

-FGM in Iran is primarily associated with Sunni Muslims following the Shafi‘i madhhab, especially those living in certain Sorani Kurdish-populated, and to a lesser extent Azerbaijani-populated, rural areas in northwestern Iran, adjacent to the Sorani Kurdish-speaking regions in northeastern Iraq where FGM also has a relatively high presence compared to the non-Kurdish areas around it.
+FGM in Iran is primarily associated with Sunni Muslims following the Shafi'i madhhab, especially those living in certain Sorani Kurdish-populated, and to a lesser extent Azerbaijani-populated, rural areas in northwestern Iran, adjacent to the Sorani Kurdish-speaking regions in northeastern Iraq where FGM also has a relatively high presence compared to the non-Kurdish areas around it.
 There is strong disparity even within the Kurdish communities, and the prevalence may differ considerably from one village to the next.
 Unlike the Iraqi Kurdistan government, which has implemented a relatively successful anti-FGM campaign, official representatives as well as nationalist individuals or groups tend to deny FGM even exists in Iran.
 In the southern province of Hormozgan, FGM is mostly practiced by Sunnis, but also a small minority of Shias near them.

 The issue is rarely discussed in public; the national Shia religious establishment claims it as an exclusively Sunni practice in which it should not get involved, and generally sees no reason to try to end it.
 It is also rarely the subject of research in academia, with the government neither permitting nor funding any public engagement projects for the affected regions.

 In 2016, Susie Latham reported that FGC had been abandoned around the capital of the south-western province Khuzestan in the 1950s.
 Research by Kameel Ahmady (2005–2015) also revealed the practice had been abandoned in several other parts of Iran, such as among Shia Kurdish women in parts of Kermanshah and Ilam Province.

 Some studies estimate the Type I and II FGM among Iraqi migrants and other Kurdish minority groups to be variable, ranging from 40% to 85%.

 Assuming FGM had no significant presence in other provinces, this would amount to a national prevalence of c.
 2% in Iran in 2014.